ctron/openshift-openapi/README.md

 (like `Route` and `ImageStream`) and references the existing Kubernetes (like `Pod` and `Deployment`) from the `k8s_openapi` crate.

-**Note**: This currently uses a patched version `k8s-openapi`.
-A few changes to the code generator had been necessary.
-This is currently being tracked in PR https://github.com/Arnavion/k8s-openapi/pull/68.
-Use at your own risk!

 ## OpenShift Versions

 | OpenShift Version | Feature | Kubernetes Version | `k8s_openapi` Feature |